 5. Use Enviromat® Floor Protection

 Finally, as the ultimate tool for preventing cross-contamination between your various work areas, Enviromats are the number one choice of conscientious business owners.
-Each Enviromat is a tacky surface on a polyethylene film.
-It is designed to collect contaminants found on shoes such as dirt and dust, to make sure they don’t penetrate further into an area, and to prevent casual hazards to both health and safety.
+Each Enviromat® offers a tacky surface on a polyethylene film.
+It is designed to collect contaminants found on shoes such as dirt and dust, to make sure they don’t travel further into an area, and to prevent casual hazards to both health and safety.

-Enviromats come in a variety of shapes, sizes, and materials to guarantee maximum .
+Enviromats come in a variety of shapes, sizes, and materials to guarantee maximum surface protection.
 Each mat comes with 30 individual sheets which are easy to change when a layer gets dirty.

-Place them in front of entryways into and out of environments where you want to prevent cross-contamination.
-This could be particularly important between warehouse space and office space, for example, or at main entrances to prevent dust and dirt and pollen from traveling further into your commercial space.
+Place them in front of entryways, high traffic areas, or sensitive (controlled) areas where you want to prevent cross-contamination.
+This could be particularly important between warehouse space and office space, for example, or at main entrances to prevent dust, dirt, and pollen from traveling further into your commercial space.

 Maintaining a clean working environment is a matter of good management and making wise decisions.
 Not only does it portray a good, responsible company image, but the financial and health rewards for your business and staff are their own reward.